indigo-iam/iam-website/content/en/docs/tasks/administration/group-management/_index.md

 In order to assign Group Manager privileges to a user, you can select the group, click on the _Managers_ tab and then on _Assign group manager_.
-A popup window will appear to search for IAM users: after selecting the corresponding user that want to became Group Manager, click on _Add group manager_.
+A popup window will appear to search for IAM users: after selecting the corresponding user that wants to became Group Manager, click on _Add group manager_.

 ![INDIGO IAM Members list](../images/IAM-groups-09.png)

 ## Manage groups as Group Manager

-Starting from IAM version 1.8.1, when a user is a Group Manager a left tab _Managed groups_ that lists the groups they are group manager of appears in the homepage.
+Starting from IAM version 1.8.1, when a user is a Group Manager a left tab _Managed groups_ that lists the groups they are group managers of appears in the homepage.

 ![INDIGO IAM Managed groups tab](../images/IAM-groups-10.png)

-Once the Group Manager click on a group, what they can see in the upper tabs is
+Once the Group Manager clicks on a group, what they can see in the upper tabs is

 * detailed view of group information (_Group information_)
 * list of children groups, if any (_Subgroups_)